 Born in Hollywood, and raised in the San Fernando Valley, I painted a few things when I was a kid, then took a decades-long break.
 I began painting again in 2001.

-I love James Rosenquist, Wayne Thiebaud, R. Kenton Nelson, Stanton MacDonald Wright, Magritte, Dorothea Tanning, and Cezanne.
-And I remember as a kid having books of Norman Rockwell, Vermeer and Titian, and spending hours mesmerized by what they could do.
+I love James Rosenquist, Wayne Thiebaud, Kenton Nelson, Brian O’Connor, and Cezanne.
+I remember as a kid having books on Norman Rockwell, Magritte, Vermeer and Titian, and spending hours mesmerized by what they could do.

 When I wasn’t trying on makeup.